plihelix/wails-template-sveltekit/README.md

 The default configuration of Vite for Svelte Kit projects includes ssr.
 But, this is normal for web served applications using **server** compute for more "consistent" web user experience by sending server rendered html to the client.
 This is more consistent than an api call to that same server, yes.
 But in a wails app, we're packaging the UI in the binary itself.

 This means that **unlike Vite,** wails doesn't provide a web-server with a Javascript back end built in.
 It uses the appropriate webclient to provide the Javascript runtime.
-- *(webview2 in windows, webkit2 on linux, and wkwebview on mac respectively)*

 ## Dependencies: